Fire safety in your home: High-rise living

 Designed with safety in mind

-One Vision Housing high-rise flats are built to delay the spread of fire for up to an hour.
+One Vision Housing high-rise flats are built to delay the spread of fire.
 Your building has been designed with fire safety in mind.

 Fire safety in your home